Sneha013084/SBA-14--secure-web-portal/README.md

 ## Features

-User Registration & Login
+## User Registration & Login

         Local authentication with email/password.

         Passwords hashed using bcrypt.

         JWT tokens for session management.

-GitHub OAuth Authentication
+## GitHub OAuth Authentication

         Login via GitHub using passport-github2.

         New users are automatically created if logging in via GitHub for the first time.

         JWT token is returned to the client after successful OAuth login.

-Secure Bookmark Management
+## Secure Bookmark Management

       CRUD operations for personal bookmarks.

       Authentication required for all bookmark endpoints.

       Authorization ensures users can only access their own bookmarks.

-Environment-based Configuration
+## Environment-based Configuration

       Sensitive credentials stored in .env.

       Database connection and OAuth credentials configurable via environment variables.

+## Technology used

         Backend: Node.js, Express.js

         Database: MongoDB / Mongoose

         Authentication: JWT, bcrypt, passport, passport-github2

         Environment Management: dotenv

         Testing: Postman or Insomnia

+## work flow

 Authentication & Authorization Flow

 1. User Registration (Local Auth)

           Endpoint: POST /api/users/register

-What happens:

           User sends username, email, password.

           Backend checks if the user exists → if not, hashes the password with bcrypt.

-Stores new user in MongoDB (via User.js model).
+          Stores new user in MongoDB

           Returns user info (without password).

-Usage: Called when a new user signs up directly on your portal.
+          Called when a new user signs up directly on your portal.

-User Login (Local Auth)
+2.User Login (Local Auth)

         Endpoint: POST /api/users/login

-What happens:

         User sends email and password.

         Backend verifies email exists.

         Uses user.isCorrectPassword(password) to validate.

         If valid → generates JWT using jsonwebtoken.sign.

         Sends { token, user } back to client.

         Usage: Client stores this token in localStorage/cookie and attaches it to future API requests.

+  ## Github OAuth

+      GitHub redirects back with a code.

+      Passport exchanges code for an access token.

+      passport-github2 fetches the user profile from GitHub.

+      App checks if user exists:

+## Secure routes by using middleware

+    Looks for Authorization: Bearer <token> header.

+    Verifies JWT with jwt.verify and your JWT_SECRET.

+    Attaches user info to req.user.

+    Only authenticated users can reach bookmark routes

+##  Bookmark CRUD

+      POST /api/bookmarks → create new bookmark.

+      GET /api/bookmarks → get all bookmarks of logged-in user.

+      GET /api/bookmarks/:id → fetch one (only if owner).

+      PUT /api/bookmarks/:id → update (only if owner).

+      DELETE /api/bookmarks/:id → delete (only if owner).